Public Health, B.S. to Public Health, M.P.H. Accelerated Program

 Students apply to the accelerated program during their junior year, and accepted students begin graduate coursework during their senior year.
 Students retain undergraduate status, financial aid and tuition rates until their undergraduate degree is conferred after year four.
 At that time, students attain official graduate student status, pay graduate tuition and become eligible for graduate assistantships.

-Students in SLU's accelerated B.S./M.P.H. program choose one of eight concentrations:
+Students in SLU's accelerated B.S./M.P.H. program choose one of five concentrations:

 Public Health, B.S.